-In 2010, Randolph McNeil was 30 years old.
-He was working nights and staying home days taking care of his daughter while his girlfriend worked regular hours.
+In 2010, Randolph McNeil was 30 years old. is ivermectin safe for australian shepherds He was working nights and staying home days taking care of his daughter while his girlfriend worked regular hours.
 One evening when his girlfriend got home from work, he left the apartment to get some snacks and a beer to bring back home before he went to work.

 As he was about to leave the bodega, three cops barged in.
 They asked Randolph to come outside, and he did.
 They asked him for id, and he complied.
 They forced him up against the wall, and began to invasively search him.
 He turns his head and demanded to know what was going on.
 The police, angry at this perceived challenge to their authority, roughly began to handcuff him and place him under arrest.